AlphaK0307/Bear-and-Bull-Manager-Flask-Capstone/README.md

 Along with it. that helps you fetch live news from Youtube

-Join My FREE Discord server to get my stock Signals: https://discord.gg/a6NW22Md
+Join My FREE Discord server to get my stock Signals: https://discord.gg/a6NW22Md along with 2 of my experienced traders.